SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Hero image:__

-    - Site visitors are greeted with a heartwarmig look from a small Dachshund evoking good feelings and sense of security
+    - Site visitors are greeted with a heart-warming  look from a small Dachshund evoking good feelings and sense of security
-    - The Hero image is kept troughout all pages, with only the cover image text changing for each page.
+    - The Hero image is kept throughout all pages, with only the cover image text changing for each page.
-    - After submitting a contact form users are exposed to full size image of the hero image, further strenghtening the warm and positive message.
+    - After submitting a contact form, users are exposed to full size image of the hero image, further strengthening the warm and positive message.

 <br >

 - __Mid/Ethos section:__

     - Contains a header with question "Why join Mr. Pancake for a walk?".
-    - Below the question are the four main reasons why people should consider joinung the walk group.
+    - Below the question are the four main reasons why people should consider joining the walk group.
     - This section is completed with a slideshow area, where user is shown various pictures in 4 second intervals. (to be implemented)

     <br>

 - __Meet up locations:__

-    - Contained in four seperate parts, one for each of the 4 days a week the walks take place.
+    - Contained in four separate parts, one for each of the 4 days a week the walks take place.
     - Minimalistic information about meet up locations is presented on a beautiful background.
     - By clicking on any of the panels users are brought directly to the Location page where more info and interactive maps are available.